userlerueda/LTRCLD-1451/LAB_GUIDE.md

 | tenantXXX-csr1kv.small | 2 | 4096 | 0 |
 | tenantXXX-m1.nano | 1 | 64 | 1 |

+*Note: You need to execute the procedure for all the flavors in the table.
+The procedure is explained for one flavor but the same procedure is valid for all of them.
-In order to create a flavor with with 1 vCPU, 64 MB of vRAM and 1 GB of vDisk with a name of tenant99-m1.nano available to tenant99, the following command would be used:
+In order to create a flavor with with 1 vCPU, 64 MB of vRAM and 1 GB of vDisk with a name of tenantXXX-m1.nano available to tenantXXX, the following command would be used:

 ```
 $ openstack flavor create --project tenantXXX --ram 64 --vcpus 1 --disk 1 --private tenantXXX-m1.nano